monsti/monsti/README.md

    easy); respecting the filesystem hierarchy

-Monsti is still under heavy development and unstable.
-You should not use it for critical tasks.
+Monsti is still under development and unstable.

 Project
 -------